-No matter the extent of your injuries, you shouldn’t be responsible for them by yourself!
+No matter the extent of your injuries, you shouldn’t be responsible for them if someone else injured you!
 We work with our clients to relieve some of the burden created by their injuries by developing a strong case for recovery against the responsible party.

-If another person acted negligently or willfully to cause the accident and your injuries, you deserve to recover!
+If another person acted negligently or willfully to cause the accident and your injuries, you deserve the money you need to recover!
 Our team works with our clients to analyze the unique facts and circumstances of each case.
-We compile evidence and evaluate the strength of the case, then prepare to fight for our clients.
+We compile evidence and evaluate the strength of your case, then prepare to fight for you.
 The first step on this road to justice is identifying which parties acted negligently.

-We help our clients compile evidence of driver negligence to ensure a strong case for recovery.
+We help our clients gather evidence of driver negligence to ensure a strong claim for recovery.

-It is the responsibility of the local government to maintain road and traffic signals.
-If poorly maintained roads or malfunctioning traffic signals are the cause of the accident, the local government is responsible for these negligent actions.
+It is the responsibility of the local government to maintain roads and traffic signals.
+If poorly maintained roads or malfunctioning traffic signals are the cause of the accident, the local government may be responsible for its negligent actions.

 Securing recovery from the government, however, can be incredibly complicated.
-Governmental entities are often protected from civil lawsuits and recovery amounts are capped.
+Governmental entities are often protected from civil lawsuits, and recovery amounts are capped.
 We work with our clients to determine whether recovery from the government is possible and, if so, help them jump through the bureaucratic hoops.
 Also, you may have a short window of opportunity to file a lawsuit against a governmental entity.
 Talk to an experienced Atlanta car crash lawyer as soon as possible.

-Vehicle manufacturers have an obligation to sufficiently test and ensure proper functioning before the sale of a vehicle.
+Vehicle manufacturers have an obligation to sufficiently test and ensure the proper functioning of their vehicles before sale.
 Failure to perform proper testing or production of shoddy or malfunctioning products is a negligent act on the part of the manufacturer.
-If the investigation uncovers negligence on the part of the manufacturer that contributed to the accident, you can pursue a product liability case.
+If our investigation uncovers negligence on the part of the manufacturer that contributed to your accident, you might be eligible to pursue a product liability case.
 Common vehicle issues include brake malfunction, engine issues, and issues with wheels or tires.

 Analyzing the function of the vehicle and discovering any faulty parts is complicated.
 It often involves input from an expert.
 We help our clients coordinate this analysis, including bringing in experts to help them.

 You deserve to be fully compensated for all of your injuries.
 Many people make the mistake of only including their medical costs in a damages demand.
-Be sure to think more holistically about the ways you have suffered.
+We think more holistically about the ways you have suffered.
 Any negative impact your injuries have had on your life should be included in your damages demand.

-- Medical expenses: Include all medical expenses, including doctors’ visits, hospital stays, medicine, and emergency transportation.
-If your injuries require long-term care like physical therapy or an in-home nurse, work with your attorney and a medical expert to estimate those costs.
+- Medical expenses: Medical expenses may include doctors’ visits, hospital stays, medicine, and emergency transportation.
+If your injuries require long-term care like physical therapy or an in-home nurse, work with your injury attorney and a medical expert to estimate those costs.

 - Lost income: Many injuries require the victim to miss work or work a reduced schedule, affecting their wages or salary.
 The defendant or their insurance responsible is responsible for this lost money.
 If your injuries affect your ability to work in the future, your attorney can work with an economist to estimate your future lost earning potential as well.

-- Property damage: If your vehicle or other property was damaged or destroyed in the accident, the defendant is responsible for repair or replacement.
+- Property damage: If your vehicle or other personal property was damaged or destroyed in the accident, the defendant might be responsible for repair or replacement.

 - Emotional distress: Many accident victims suffer from emotional distress, including anxiety, depression, or PTSD—either from the trauma associated with the accident or the disruption to their way of life from their injuries.
 Your trauma is valid, and you deserve compensation for this distress.

 You might have also heard of punitive damages, which are meant to punish the defendant rather than compensate the plaintiff for any injury.
 Georgia limits recovery of these damages to instances where the defendant acted willfully or with malice, fraud, wantonness, oppression, or conscious indifference to the consequences of their actions.
-An attorney can evaluate whether your case warrants a request for punitive damages.
+Our Atlanta auto accident attorneys can evaluate whether your case warrants a request for punitive damages.

 The most important thing to do after an accident is to take care of your health and safety.
 Be sure to get immediate medical attention.
 Many car accident injuries can go unnoticed and become increasingly serious over time.
-Additionally, delaying your treatment allows the defendant to argue that the severity of the injury “wasn’t that bad” or was your own fault.
+Additionally, delaying your treatment allows the defendant to argue that the severity of the injury “wasn’t that bad” or was caused by some other event.

 Once you have taken care of your health, keep the following steps in mind as well:

 - Call the police.
 A police report is an important piece of evidence in your case.
 The report will include photographic evidence of the scene, witness contact information, witness reports, and any citations issued at the scene of the accident.
 A citation against the defendant for failure to comply with any traffic laws is strong evidence of their negligence.
 If possible, take photos of everything involved in the accident.
-If you are unable to gather this evidence, we can help you get a police report, be sure to document the scene yourself by taking plenty of photos and collect witness information.
+If you are unable to gather this evidence, we can help you get a police report and document the scene by taking photos and collecting witness information as soon as possible.

-- Stay quiet.
+- Don't post on social media.
 It might be tempting to speak publicly or on social media about the accident.
 Avoid doing this!
 Any statement you make could be used against you.
-Also, be cautious about posting on social media until the trial is resolved.
-For example, if you are claiming that your injuries have left you unable to stand for long periods but you post photos of yourself on a hike, this will seriously undermine your claim.
+For example, if you are claiming that your injuries have left you unable to stand for long periods, but you post photos of yourself on a hike, this will seriously undermine your claim.

 - Act quickly.
 Filing a lawsuit might be the last thing on your mind after the accident.
-While you have some time to take care of yourself and recover, do not delay in taking legal action!
-In Georgia, a car accident victim has two years to file a lawsuit.
-You will need this time to investigate, compile evidence, prepare a damages demand, and file court documents.
+While you need some time to take care of yourself and recover, do not delay in taking legal action!
+In Georgia, a car accident victim generally has two years to file a lawsuit.
+We will need this time to investigate, compile evidence, prepare a damages demand, and file court documents if we work together.

 - Don’t settle prematurely.
-While you are preparing for trial, the defendant and their insurance company will likely make one or more settlement offers.
-We know it’s tempting to scoop up the first offer and get some money to put towards your expenses.
+While we are preparing for trial, the defendant and their insurance company will likely make one or more settlement offers.
+We know it’s tempting to scoop up the first offer and get some money to put toward your expenses.
 Evaluate any settlement offer carefully.
 The first offer is likely to be much lower than your claim is truly worth.
-A lawyer can help analyze any settlement offer.
+Our injury lawyers can help analyze any settlement offer.

-Managing injuries is stressful, and preparing to take legal action at the same time is overwhelming.
+Managing injuries is stressful, and preparing to take legal action at the same time can be overwhelming.
 But help is available.
-You can find a trustworthy lawyer to guide you through this stressful time, right here at Stewart J. Guss, Injury Accident Lawyers.
+You can find a trustworthy Atlanta car collision lawyer to guide you through this stressful time right here at Stewart J. Guss, Injury Accident Lawyers.

-Stewart J. Guss, Injury Accident Lawyers, Is Here to Help
+Contact Stewart J. Guss, Injury Accident Lawyers; We Are Here to Help

 Stewart J. Guss, Injury Accident Lawyers, and his team of highly qualified professionals strive to bring their best to their clients’ cases every day.
 With a focus on advocacy, communication, and compassion, we work to secure the best possible results for the Atlanta community.